-It doesn’t matter if you’re a price signalling expert, or hearing this term for the first time.
-If you have a product with a consumer base, you are already practicing price signalling, even if you don’t know it.
+It doesn’t matter if you’re a price signaling expert, or hearing this term for the first time.
+If you have a product with a consumer base, you are already practicing price signaling, even if you don’t know it.

-Price signalling plays a vital role in how people perceive your product and most importantly, how much they’re willing to pay for it.
+Price signaling plays a vital role in how people perceive your product and most importantly, how much they’re willing to pay for it.

-Familiarising yourself with the price signalling concept and learning how to use it as a part of your marketing mix is an invaluable skill.
+Familiarizing yourself with the price signaling concept and learning how to use it as a part of your marketing mix is an invaluable skill.
 In addition to improving your return on marketing investment, price signaling can impact everything else from your brand positioning to your company’s bottom line.

-Before we dive into the details, let’s start by explaining what price signalling actually is.
+Before we dive into the details, let’s start by explaining what price signaling actually is.

-What is price signalling and how do companies use it?
+What is price signaling and how do companies use it?

 Of course, this isn’t always accurate, as there are other factors that can influence the price of a product.
 This includes everything from the strength of the brand, and whether the company is doing quality branding or not.

-So, how are companies using price signalling in their marketing?
+So, how are companies using price signaling in their marketing?
 Let’s look at what Apple is doing, as an example.